eBay (NASDAQ:EBAY) Updates FY 2024 Earnings Guidance

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 18th.
-Stockholders of record on Thursday, March 10th were paid a dividend of $0.22 per share.
-The ex-dividend date of this dividend was Wednesday, March 9th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.60%.
-This is an increase from eBay’s previous quarterly dividend of $0.18. eBay’s dividend payout ratio is currently 4.35%.

-In other news, SVP Pete Thompson sold 49,523 shares of the company’s stock in a transaction dated Thursday, March 17th.
-The shares were sold at an average price of $54.45, for a total transaction of $2,696,527.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 0.21% of the company’s stock.
+In other news, SVP Pete Thompson sold 2,755 shares of the firm’s stock in a transaction on Thursday, February 17th.
+The stock was sold at an average price of $57.58, for a total transaction of $158,632.90.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+0.21% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Flagship Harbor Advisors LLC grew its position in eBay by 7.5% in the fourth quarter.
-Flagship Harbor Advisors LLC now owns 7,751 shares of the e-commerce company’s stock valued at $515,000 after acquiring an additional 542 shares in the last quarter.
-Sequoia Financial Advisors LLC grew its position in eBay by 195.6% in the fourth quarter.
-Sequoia Financial Advisors LLC now owns 9,160 shares of the e-commerce company’s stock valued at $609,000 after acquiring an additional 6,061 shares in the last quarter.
-Lombard Odier Asset Management USA Corp acquired a new stake in eBay in the fourth quarter valued at approximately $785,000.
-Peapack Gladstone Financial Corp acquired a new stake in eBay in the fourth quarter valued at approximately $243,000.
-Finally, Integrated Wealth Concepts LLC grew its position in eBay by 77.1% in the fourth quarter.
-Integrated Wealth Concepts LLC now owns 5,390 shares of the e-commerce company’s stock valued at $358,000 after acquiring an additional 2,346 shares in the last quarter.
-82.95% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+EverSource Wealth Advisors LLC acquired a new position in eBay during the fourth quarter worth about $26,000.
+SkyView Investment Advisors LLC acquired a new position in eBay during the fourth quarter worth about $40,000.
+First Community Trust NA acquired a new position in eBay during the fourth quarter worth about $76,000.
+Zullo Investment Group Inc. acquired a new position in eBay during the fourth quarter worth about $115,000.
+Finally, Forum Financial Management LP acquired a new position in eBay during the fourth quarter worth about $213,000.
+82.95% of the stock is currently owned by institutional investors.

 eBay Inc operates marketplace platforms that connect buyers and sellers in the United States and internationally.
 The company's Marketplace platform includes its online marketplace at ebay.com and the eBay suite of mobile apps.
 Its platforms enable users to list, buy, sell, and pay for items through various online, mobile, and offline channels that include retailers, distributors, liquidators, import and export companies, auctioneers, catalog and mail-order companies, directories, search engines, commerce participants, shopping channels, and networks.